Well-Architected Framework

 HashiCorp resources:

-- Enable multi-factor authentication in Vault
+- Enable Vault multi-factor authentication for sensitive operations

-- Configure two-factor authentication in HCP Terraform
+- Configure two-factor authentication in HCP Terraform for team security

 External resources: